 CV vs resume FAQ

-How can I tell if I need a CV vs resume?
+How can I tell if I need a CV vs a resume?

-The easiest way to tell if you need a resume vs CV is to check the job description.
-Employers will sometimes highlight one or the other if it’s important for the position.
+The easiest way to tell if you need a resume vs a CV is to check the job description.
+Employers will sometimes highlight one or the other if it’s essential for the position.

-Another way to tell if you need a CV or resume is if you are in a profession such as academia, medicine, law or science and the job requires you to include publications, speaking engagements or lectures.
+Another way to tell if you need a CV or resume is if you are in academia, medicine, law or science, and the job requires you to include publications, speaking engagements or lectures.

 Is a CV the same as a resume?